techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/802-1x-authentication.md

 ### Step 1: Enable 802.1x LAN Authentication

 Ensure that your network devices and AAA/RADIUS server are enabled for 802.1x LAN authentication.
-Configuration details will vary depending on your chosen vendor for these solutions.
+Configuration details vary depending on your chosen vendor for these solutions.

 ### Step 2: Configure Intune for Certification Distribution and Authentication

 Use a PKCS certificate profile to provision devices with certificates in Microsoft Intune.
-For detailed instructions, refer to [Use a PKCS certificate profile to provision devices with certificates in Microsoft Intune](/mem/intune/protect/certficates-profile-pkcs).
+For detailed instructions, refer to [Use a PKCS certificate profile to provision devices with certificates in Microsoft Intune](/intune/protect/certficates-profile-pkcs).

 ### Step 3: Create a Wired Network Profile within Intune

 Configure 802.1x wired network settings for macOS and Windows devices in Microsoft Intune.
-For detailed instructions, refer to [Configure 802.1x wired network settings for macOS and Windows devices in Microsoft Intune](/mem/intune/configuration/wi-fi-settings-windows).
+For detailed instructions, refer to [Configure 802.1x wired network settings for macOS and Windows devices in Microsoft Intune](/intune/configuration/wi-fi-settings-windows).

 ### Step 4: Enroll Your Teams Rooms Devices to Intune